-Making the decision to search for a new job is not an easy one, but if you’re at that point of embracing change, well done, you’re one step closer to a better career.
+Making the decision to search for a new job is not an easy one.
 The truth is, in today’s competitive job market, it takes considerably more time and energy to find employment than it did a decade ago.
 In fact, 75% of Australians who are currently searching for a new job have been looking for up to six months.

 This means that a large proportion of job seekers are facing some or all of the associated challenges, such as motivational blocks, lack of income or the feeling of despondency, for up to half a year before they land the right job.
 So, if you’re contemplating looking for a new job or have already embarked on your job seeking journey, here are some tips to help you stay motivated throughout the process.